Destinations Italy Florence & Tuscany

 Drag to see more

-A Renaissance palazzetto on Via dei Serragli — once a baker's home and shop, now a seven-room boutique restored by an architect-owner who kept the bones intact: cotto floors, wooden ceilings, sixteenth-century pietra serena staircases.
+A Renaissance palazzetto on Via dei Serragli — once a baker's home and shop, then a noble residence, then a philanthropic institution, now a seven-room boutique restored by an architect-owner who kept the bones intact: cotto floors, wooden ceilings, Renaissance pietra serena staircases.
 The interior garden is the surprise — most guests don't realize it's there until they walk through it for breakfast.
 Smart self-check-in, walkable to Pitti and Boboli, with the better Oltrarno restaurants within ten minutes.

 What it's known for